Svampp/UnityProjects/C# (Unity projects)/JsonTestGame/README.md

-It is a game in which the player plays as a tank and shoots at obstacles, when hitting an object, it moves to the inventory, saving the inventory works using json.
-The codes are contained in Assets --> Scripts
+A tank-based game where the player destroys obstacles and collects them into an inventory.
+Inventory management and data saving are handled using JSON.